chirpstack/chirpstack-docker/README.md

 The LoRa Server components are pre-configured to work with the provided `docker-compose.yml` file and defaults to the EU868 LoRaWAN band.
-Please refer to the `configuration/loraserver/loraserver.toml` configuration file to configure a different band.
+Please refer to the `configuration/loraserver/examples` directory for more configuration examples.

 # Data persistence